☎️ Learn From The Experts!

 The Sales Assets Board is a great resource for reps to grab the things that they’d send to a customer, such as case studies, datasheets, and whitepapers.
 Sometimes just pasting a link to an external drive can be a huge time saver!

 The Messaging and Positioning Board is a great place to ensure your team is communicating a cohesive story.
 Your sales methodology, talk tracks, and demo prep templates are great resources to place here.
 Your team can even collaborate with each other in the comments section of those Cards to highlight examples or suggest updates.

 The Pricing and Packaging Board serves as an internal reference point for all questions related to pricing.
 Sales reps need this knowledge often, so it may be worth favoriting Cards in that Board for future reference.

 The Frequently Asked Questions Board is a great place to house Cards that walk through commonly asked questions by prospects.
 Using AI Suggest or Knowledge Triggers, these commonly used Cards can surface where the sales rep is working (email, Salesforce, etc.) as keywords appear where they work.

 The Enablement Sessions Board is a great place to store information from product enablement trainings.
 It is important for sales reps to be product experts so attaching slide decks or recordings of sessions is a great way for your team to continuously learn about the product on their own time.
 Check out how Guru uses Guru to make sure our sales team (and others!) are prepared for new product launches.

 The Market Research and Knowledge Board can be used to house information such as competitor and market intel.
-If there is disruptive news in the industry that you want to share with your team, utilize Knowledge Alerts to require users to check out a certain Card and certify that they’ve read the info.
+If there is disruptive news in the industry that you want to share with your team, utilize announcements to require users to check out a certain Card and certify that they’ve read the info.

 📑 Related articles